 Back then, we thought that “catchy” and easy to find on Google was enough for a good title.
 We never asked ourselves if it was suggesting the gameplay well enough, of anything else for that matter.

 We received a lot of feedback regarding the Deluxe part saying that it had a strong “puzzle” feel to it, which was misleading.
-At first I was a little bit sceptical, but a quick search on Steam revealed that it might lead to confusion for some users.
+At first I was a little bit skeptical, but a quick search on Steam revealed that it might lead to confusion for some users.

 I like to think that both trailers are good.
 They’re not perfect, but they’re good.
 Again, I might be biased here because I made them myself.